Logo Futurismo

 Culture & Festivities

 Festival do Chicharro is a live music festival right on the beach of Praia do Fogo.
 It happens every summer in July.
 This is one of the most popular summer festivals on the island.
-It began in 1988, and locals and travelers love to go there for the weekend and spend the day at the beach while listening to music.
+It began in 1988, and locals and travelers alike love to visit for the weekend, spending the day at the beach while enjoying the music.

 Not only will you hear Portuguese and international music, but also you will taste local food including chicharros (mackerel) in all its shapes and forms.